Valparaiso Beacons: Men's basketball

 The Valparaiso basketball program began in 1917.
-As a Division II school, Valparaiso appeared in Division II NCAA Tournaments five times, advancing to the Elite Eight twice.
+As a Division II school, Valparaiso appeared in Division II NCAA tournaments five times, advancing to the Elite Eight twice.
 They became a Division I school in 1978.
 From 1988 to 2016, the team was coached by Homer Drew, his son Scott Drew, or his other son Bryce Drew.
 Under the Drews, Valparaiso won 10 conference tournament championships and appeared in the NCAA tournament nine times.
-Valparaiso is currently coached by Matt Lottich and play their home games at the Athletics–Recreation Center.
+Valparaiso is currently coached by Roger Powell Jr. and play their home games at the Athletics–Recreation Center.